Skip to content

 Ending a tenancy: A guide for landlords

 There may be certain situations in which you want your tenants to leave your property.
-The way you give notice depends on the kind of contract your tenants have signed, so it’s important to check before taking action.
+Since the Renters' Rights Act is now in force, the process for ending a tenancy in England has changed significantly.
+The way you give notice now depends on the statutory grounds for possession rather than the type of fixed-term contract.

 Shared tenancies and responsibility